on1san/Custom-Player-Sprite-Switcher/README.md

 Scroll down and click **"USE PUBLIC TEMPLATE"**.
 There are over 1500 Sprite Sheets to choose from.

-After downloading spritesheets you like use CCSS Converter to convert them to gen1recomp assets.
+After downloading spritesheets you like use Crystal Clear Spritesheet Converter (CCSS Converter) to convert them to gen1recomp assets.

 > https://crystal-clear-converter.netlify.app/